AbhaySingh5349/InstantMessanger/README.md

 --> Send/Accept friend request to users of app to add them in Friends list.

---> Chat with friends (share text messages, images, videos, GIF, links, contact numbers).
+--> Chat with friends (share text messages, images, videos, GIF, links, contact numbers or delete messages).

 --> See friends Online/Offline/Typing... status.